-Knowing the precise distribution of temperature in the cylinder heads increases the accuracy of thermal analysis [12].
+The more precise the temperature distribution in cylinder heads, the more precise the thermal stresses in different parts of them [12].
 Accurate prediction of the temperature of the engine is very crucial and increases the precision of the FEA results [24].
 As the accuracy of thermal analysis increases the accuracy of mechanical analysis and fatigue life estimation rises [15, 16].
 The combustion pressure causes high-cycle fatigue in cylinder heads [2, 5].
 Many researchers believe that the combustion pressure has secondary effect in the TMF of cylinder heads [13, 15, 16].
-In finite element simulation the valves bridge, where the greatest thermal concentration exists, is subjected to thermal loading ranging from a minimum of 35°C to maximum of 300°C [9].
-The temperature а distribution when the cylinder heads are heated to its peak value is shown in Figure 4.
+In finite element simulation the valves bridge, where the greatest thermal concentration exists, is subjected to thermal loading ranging from a minimum of 35°C to a maximum of 300°C [9].
+Temperature distribution is shown in Figure 8 when the cylinder heads is heated to the full.
 Thermal loading has a considerable effect on the fatigue life and the temperature field identifies critical regions [8].
-Crack initiation is due to the changes in the temperature field [7].